A BRIEF HISTORY OF WOMEN'S SPORTS

 In 1978 Naomi James became the first woman to sail around the world single-handed (with stops on the voyage).
 In 1988 Kay Cottee became the first woman to sail around the world solo and non-stop.

 Meanwhile baseball was invented in the mid 19th century and women's baseball began soon after.
 Softball was invented in 1887.
 The first women's softball team was formed in Chicago in 1895.
-The first World Championships were held in 1965, in Melbourne, Australia.
+The first World Championships to include women were held in 1965, in Melbourne, Australia.
 A man named James Naismith invented basketball in 1891.
 The first recorded women's basketball game was in 1892.
 In the USA the first National Women's Basketball Championship was held in 1926.
 Women's basketball was included in the Olympic Games in 1976.
 Then, in 1985 Lynette Woodard became the first woman to play for the Harlem Globetrotters.
 Meanwhile, William G Morgan invented volleyball in 1895.
 It soon proved to be popular with both men and women.
 The United States Volleyball Association (now the USAV) was founded in 1928.
 It started a women's division in 1949.
 Women first played volleyball at the Olympics in 1964.

 Another game, netball was invented in England in 1895.
 It quickly became a popular women's sport and the first Netball World Championships were held in 1963.
 Netball was first played in the Commonwealth Games in 1998.
 It has not yet been played at the Olympics.